21 Historic Forts of Tennessee: Fascinating Historic Visits

 Fort Adair.
 (2021, October 9).
 In Wikipedia. https://en.wikipedia.org/wiki/Fort_Adair

-The exact site of Fort Adair is unknown, but it’s speculated that the fort was in the vicinity of the Lynnhurst Cemetary at the confluence of First Creek and Adair Creek.
+The exact site of Fort Adair is unknown, but it’s speculated that the fort was near the Lynnhurst Cemetary at the confluence of First Creek and Adair Creek.
 Fountain City was later erected in this area.

 2. Fort Assumption